anveshmuppeda/terraform-getting-started/README.md

 # Terraform Getting Started

-This repository demonstrates a step-by-step approach to learning Terraform, from basic concepts to advanced features like modules, remote execution, and workspaces.
+This repository demonstrates a step-by-step approach to learning Terraform, from basic concepts to advanced features like modules, remote execution, workspaces, and AWS Secrets Manager integration.

 ---